slashinfty/run-get/README.md

 ## Problems?

 Submit an issue on [GitHub](https://github.com/slashinfty/run-get/issues/new).
 If the bot is down for an extended time, reach out to [dad infinitum](https://twitter.com/_dadinfinitum) on Twitter.

+## Related Bot

+Want to be able to look up speedrunning world records and personal bests in your Discord server?
+Maybe get a list of categories or category rules?
+Check out [srcom-bot](https://slashinfty.github.io/srcom-bot).